turnbasedgames/urturn/docs/docs/2-API/0-backend.md

 ```

 - Runs when a player moves (i.e. when [`client.makeMove()`](/docs/API/client#clientmakemovemove-move) is called with the [`move`](#move) JSON object).
-- Operation fails on error.
+- Fails on error.
 The client triggering this will receive your error as a return value.
 - `Returns` the [RoomStateResult](#roomstateresult).

 :::info